 Six reading quizzes will be given throughout the semester assessing course content.
 Quiz format will include multiple choice, true/false, and short answer.
 Quizzes are timed, but open book and note.
 They will be administered via Canvas.
 Quizzes will be announced in class the week prior (not all weeks will have a quiz; estimated dates are included in the Tentative Course Schedule).
 Each quiz will be worth 20 points; you may drop your lowest score.

-Journal Club (50 points)
+Journal Club (85 points)

 I firmly believe that by reading and critiquing research articles, we become more thoughtful about our own research projects.
 Most weeks, students will have at least one article assigned to read for a journal club in-class discussion, assigned by myself and/or selected by a student who will present the article and lead the discussion.
 All students will lead one journal club session.
-When it is your time to lead, you will submit an article to me for approval (at least 10 days in advance of the class when you are scheduled to present) and prepare a brief PowerPoint presentation to facilitate that day's journal club, using the provided template.
-For all other weeks, you will be expected to have read the article, respond to questions about the article on a Canvas discussion board in advance of class, and be able to participate in class discussion of the article.
+When it is your time to lead, you will submit an article to me for approval (at least 10 days in advance of the class when you are scheduled to present) and prepare a brief PowerPoint presentation to facilitate that day's journal club, using the provided template (30 points), and suggest 3 potential discussion board questions about your article.
+For all other weeks, you will be expected to have read the article, respond to questions about the article on a Canvas discussion board in advance of class, and be able to participate in class discussion of the article (5 points/journal club, up to 55 points).